brillout/parcel-ssr/readme.md

 > :warning: This is an experiment.
-Do not use in production.

 # `@parcel-ssr`